 A lot of grocery stores are offering this service, and customers seem to be enjoying the convenience factor.
 But here’s why we really love it: You tend to cut out the impulse buying and stick to your grocery list and budget!
 No more getting up to the register only to discover that family-size box of cereal isn’t on sale after all.
 And no more buying rolled oats just in case you’re out at home (you can walk to the pantry to see for yourself—mind blown).

 Some stores offer a pickup service for free, but others will make you pay a small fee, so be sure to budget that into your overall cost too.

 When you’re searching for ways to save money on groceries, don’t forget about all the rebate apps out there!

-Ibotta, Receipt Hog, Checkout 51 and Walmart’s Savings Catcher are just a few of the great apps that can help you save.
+Ibotta, Receipt Hog, Checkout 51 and Fetch Rewards are just a few of the great apps that can help you save.
 While rebates don’t give you a discount up front (like a traditional coupon), you should see savings in the long run.

 20. Try going meatless for a meal.

 Look here, carnivore, don’t be afraid to branch out and have a meatless meal once or twice a week.
 Buying large quantities of meat can make your grocery bill skyrocket (especially when the meat isn’t on sale).
 So instead, find some meatless recipes to whip up on Meatless Monday—or whatever day of the week you choose!

 “We do a meatless meal one to two times a week.
 We budget $500 for a family of five.
 Sometimes it’s too much, sometimes it’s the perfect amount.
 If we don’t spend it, we put it toward our debt snowball.” — Holly M.